Bira/octopus-carnival/_posts/2026-07-03-dfrpg-adventurers-introduction.md

 A **success roll** is made on 3d.
 You want to roll a total that's equal to or lower than your "effective skill level", which is your skill level after situational modifiers.
-These apply directly to your skill level, which means positive modifiers are bonuses and negative ones are penalties.
+Modifiers apply directly to your skill level, which means positive modifiers are bonuses and negative ones are penalties.
 The difference between your roll and your effective skill level is your margin of success (or failure).
-Lower rolls are better, and a really low roll might generate a critical success.
+Lower rolls are better.
 The reference sheet has a table with the probabilities of success for each skill level.
 It's the expected bell curve, with 10 being 50% and changing quickly for every point higher or lower than that.

+A roll of 3 or 4 is a **critical success**, and a roll of 5 or 6 might be too if your skill level is high enough.
+A roll of 18 is a **critical failure**, and a roll of 17 can be either a critical or normal failure depending on your skill level.
+This means that skill levels over 16 don't increase your chances of success, but they do make you better able to ignore penalties.

 A **Quick Contest** is when two people in opposition make a success roll and the one with the largest margin of success wins.